charliepark/parentheticals/readme.md

 <img src="https://github.com/charliepark/parentheticals/raw/master/assets/parentheticals_example.png" alt="Some of the same text as the earlier example, but rendered with the Parentheticals JavaScript library." />

+Obviously, I've copied much of the general layout style of the *Atlantic* piece in my HTML/CSS example, but you can use your own custom CSS to style your asides however you like.

 You can see [an example of a whole page (PDF)](https://github.com/charliepark/parentheticals/raw/master/assets/WallaceAtlanticPage5.pdf) from that article.